 Investment in research and development alone is not sufficient to ensure long-term development and growth.
 Promising new knowledge needs to be transformed into economic value through new growth companies or through the licensing and transfer of technology to established companies.
 Logistics is the science of planning, organising and controlling the material flow from raw material to end-consumption and phase-out.
 Quality management must strive continuously to meet or exceed the expectations of customers in all processes.

-Entrepreneurship and Business Design
+Entrepreneurship and Business Design (Closed for late application)

 Management and Economics of Innovation